 Entry Information and Guidelines

 Entries in the judged division may be the work of individuals or groups.
 Judging takes place prior to the show’s opening and is done by two experienced judges.
-Having a quilt judged is an opportunity to learn one’s strong points and weaknesses and provides the individual with knowledge to improve his or her quilt making as he or she continues to create wonderful quilts.
+Having a quilt judged is an opportunity to learn one’s strong points and weaknesses and provides entrants with knowledge to improve their quilt making as they continue to create wonderful quilts.

 - Judging categories will be Pieced (greater than 75% of the top construction is piecing); Appliquéd (greater than 75% of the top construction is appliqué); Mixed (even balance of pieced and appliquéd elements); Other (techniques other than piecing/appliqué, such as whole cloth, painted, etc.); Modern (inspired by modern design; characteristics may include minimalism, asymmetry, expansive negative space, bold colors and prints, and/or improvisational piecing); and Art.
 Depending on the number of entries in a category, the Show Coordinator and Judged Quilts Chair reserve the right to further subdivide any of these categories (e.g., Large Pieced and Small Pieced, etc.).
 If an entry does not meet the category criteria, the Judged Quilts Chair reserves the right to move it to a more appropriate category.